Selecting value chains for a new economic development program – Mali

 Phase 2: Additional Research

-After the initial research, The Netherlands Embassy gathered a number of additional research questions, and asked SENSE and IMARES to conduct a more detailed analyses of past projects in the onion, meat and fish value chains, an animal and fish feed study, and an institutional analyses of the semi and public organisations active in the value chains.
+After the initial research, The Netherlands Embassy gathered a number of additional research questions and asked SENSE and IMARES to conduct a more detailed analysis of past projects in the onion, meat and fish value chains, an animal and fish feed study, and an institutional analysis of the semi and public organizations active in the value chains.

-The analyses of past projects and institutions was done based on interviews with these organisations, beneficiaries of their programs and other chain actors.
+The analyses of past projects and institutions were done based on interviews with these organizations, beneficiaries of their programs and other chain actors.
 This led to a number of interesting conclusions, such as:

-- Interventions are focused mostly at production/ producer level
+- Interventions are focused mostly at the production/ producer level

 - Private companies higher up in the chain (processors, wholesalers, retailers) are mostly not involved in the programs

-- The interventions of the organisations are very fragmented across many chains, areas, and no organisation works with all actors in the chain.
+- The interventions of the organizations are very fragmented across many chains, areas, and no organization works with all actors in the chain.